mapillary/mapillary-js/doc/docs/extension/webgl-custom-renderer.md

 :::info You will learn

 - How to use WebGL to render 3D objects directly into the MapillaryJS rendering context
-- How to implement the `Custom Renderer Interface`
+- How to implement the `ICustomRenderer` interface using the WebGL API
 - How to add your renderer to the `Viewer`

 :::